Édouard De Bièfve: Life

 Thereafter, De Bièfve continued to work for his royal patrons and would occasionally receive a commission from the Belgian government (such as the Belgium founding the monarchy, painted for the meeting hall of the Belgian Senate, 1853).
-However, he no longer exhibited his new works publicly until 1875 when he showed a historic painting entitled The episode of the banquet of the confederated nobles at the Salon of Brussels.
+However, he no longer exhibited his new works publicly until 1875 when he showed a historic painting entitled The episode of the banquet of the confederated nobles at the Brussels Salon.
 By that time, history painting had become a thing of the past and was being replaced by the modernist movement.

 De Bièfve died in Brussels on 7 February 1882.
 On his death, he left the Belgian state all the paintings in his studio together with a sum of money for the erection of a magnificent tomb monument.
 His tomb can be visited at the cemetery of Laeken.

 Work

 Edouard De Bièfve mainly painted history paintings on unusually large canvasses.
 He belonged to the first wave of Belgian romantic painters who had typically trained in Paris where they had come into contact with the new romantic movement.
 Others in this group included Gustave Wappers, Louis Gallait, Ernest Slingeneyer, Nicaise de Keyser and other minor figures.
 They chose as the subject matter of their work important historical events in Belgium’s history which were regarded as key to the country’s national identity.
 Unlike their French models such as Delacroix, their work, though colourful, lacked true romantic zest and was quickly recuperated by the establishment which rewarded the artists with commissions and rewards.
 De Bièfve’s history paintings were no exception to this and they quickly became a form of national propaganda.

 Edouard De Bièfve painted portraits and some orientalist paintings such as The Almeh, reflecting a growing interest in this subject matter in Europe at the time.
 The Almeh depicts an Egyptian dancing girl reclining on a couch.
-The painting caused quite a stir when it was exhibited at the Brussels Salon of 1842.
-It scandalised viewers who felt it was flagrantly sexual.
+The painting caused quite a stir when it was exhibited at the Brussels Salon of 1842, 23 years prior to Manet's Olympia causing a similar scandal at the Paris Salon of 1865.
+It scandalized visitors of the Salon who felt it was flagrantly sexual.
+The English author Charlotte Brontë saw the controversial painting during a visit to Brussels and was so upset by it that she wrote at length about it in her final novel, Villette.
+The painting's fame was further boosted when a lithograph reproducing it was published under the title The Sultan's Favourite Songstress in Georg Ebers's book, Egypt: Descriptive, Historical, and Picturesque, (I, New York, 1878, p.
+285).